osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 _TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here._

-The architecture of NOFSP is designed to make a system modular, and allows for scaling.
-The following section describes the entities in the protocol, the roles of the entities as well as their relationship to each other.
+The architecture of NOFSP provides modularity and scalability, and is designed in such a way that adding new nodes to a system is as seamless as possible, allowing for easily manageable systems.

+The following section describes the entities in the protocol, the roles of each entity as well as their relationship to each other.
+It also describes several key concepts for each entity, using defined data structures.
+It is important to note that these are not rules for implementation, and that they are instead explanations and justifications for the many concepts involved in NOFSP.
+Precise formats, data types, constants and marshalling is described later in the document.

 ### Entities

 The entities in NOFSP at the highest level are __field nodes__, __control panels__ and the __central
 server__.
-Both the field nodes and control panels are called nodes in the network.
+All of these three entities is referred to as __nodes__ in the network.
-All the three entities require different software applications, as they have different responsibilities.
+However, all three entities require different software implementations, as they have different responsibilities.
 Together, they create a system for a farming environment that can capture sensor data, monitor the environment and activate actuators, with minimal effort from the farmer.